OSaBC Addenda : Sorrows Untold

 That did not mean he wasn't familiar with the costs of said salvation.
 He had heard the wails of mothers bearing dead children.
 He had seen the piles of tiny bodies neatly laid out for ritual cremation.
 It all bothered him on some atavistic, primitive level that he hesitated to codify or ignore.

-The body of Urdnot Urv, laying still on the metallic autopsy table, torn by gunfire and brutalized by an explosion, somehow invoked those memories and reactions.
-Okeer shook his head, wondering why the Urdnot were so ignorant and simple-minded.
-The only Urdnot born in over a millenia, and his father is fool enough to drag him along on his mercenary misadventures.
+The body of Urdnot Urv, lying still on the metallic autopsy table, torn by gunfire and brutalized by an explosion, somehow evoked those memories and reactions.
+Okeer shook his head, wondering why the Urdnot were so ignorant and simpleminded.
+The only Urdnot born in over a millennia, and his father is fool enough to drag him along on his mercenary misadventures.

 Okeer made a loose gesture with his right hand, even as he continued to study the readouts from his scanning probes.
 "Despite the credulity you may have at the concept, I do not delight in seeing dead krogan, even those who are ostensibly my enemy.
 The boy was too young to even understand the situation – killing him will only further break Wrex."

 His muzzle twitched as the probes displayed chemical ratios and decay rates.
 "I am not displeased with the result, Skal.
 You will understand, however, why I wish you had brought me the body of the father."